-Chapter 31 (Voc Rehab) students are required to submit or make sure the VA Form 28-1905 has been submitted to Collin's Veterans Affairs office prior to the beginning of classes.
+Chapter 31 (Voc Rehab) students are required to submit or make sure the VA Form 28-1905 has been submitted to Collin's Veterans Services office prior to the beginning of classes.
 Without this form, tuition, fees, books and supplies will not be paid.
 Once a Chapter 31 student registers, they can come by the office to get their charge sheet.

 Chapter 33 students can bring a copy of their VA Certificate of Eligibility (aka VACOE) to the cashier's office BEFORE payment deadline each semester, and will only be responsible for paying the portion of their tuition and fees NOT covered by the VA.
 (For example, if a veteran student is eligible for 70% of their tuition and fees, they will need to pay their 30% to the cashier BEFORE payment deadline.)
 A copy of the VACOE must be presented to the cashier EACH semester prior to that semester's payment deadline in order to be eligible for this program.